-Establish who your target audience are
+Establish who your target audience is

-- You may want to mail your existing customer base
+- You may want to mail your existing customer base.

 - If you are targeting new prospects, the closer the mailing profile is to your existing customer base, the better the response rate will be.

 - Build your own mailing list for the best response rate.